 Briefly about Halloween

 The word itself is a contraction of All Hallow’s Evening.
-It’s celebrated in several countries though in different ways.
-In my home country this period of the year has a quiet different mood.
+It’s celebrated in several countries, though in different ways.
+In my home country this period of the year has a quite different mood.
 It’s not really about having fun or going to scary parties.
 It’s rather about remembering our loved ones we had lost.
 Although there are more and more Halloween parties every year, the main demand in shops is still not about Halloween sweets or scary costumes.
 Families go to the cemetery together with flowers and candles.
 It’s the celebration of all Saints and all Souls.
 In Anglo-Saxon countries the last day of October is for celebrating the witches, vampires and ghosts.
 It’s based on Celtic and pagan traditions.
 The ancients believed that the border between the living and the dead is the thinnest this night and the ghosts of the dead can return to earth.
-The celebration is not only about scary costumes but scary house and garden decorations, too.
+The celebration is not only about scary costumes, but scary house and garden decorations, too.
 And what is this big hype about Halloween, the scariest autumn celebration?
 It was believed that creating cold and frightening surroundings and wearing scary costumes can help to ward off ghosts.

-During Halloween you can forget every day’s routine for a while and open your mind to something special and magical.
+During Halloween you can forget every day routine for a while and open your mind to something special and magical.
 Choose a costume and keep away as many ghosts as possible. 😉 If you are a redhead you are one step ahead.
 You can wear one of the most popular costumes and scary the night as a witch given there have always been some strange beliefs about red hair.
-But maybe you want to make a full transformation and you’re open to wear a wig or ready to hair dyeing.
+But maybe you want to make a full transformation and you’re open to wear a wig or ready to hair dye.

 Should I choose a wig?